 Carl is President and Co-owner of Martignetti Companies, the leading distributor of wines and spirits in New England.
 He is co-chairman of the Harvard College Fund, past chairman of the Harvard Associates Program, and a member of the Harvard Committee on University Resources.
 He is a Trustee of the Belmont Hill School and of the Boston Lyric Opera, a Director of the American Repertory Theatre, a member of the Executive Council of the Inner City Scholarship Fund, and a member of the President's Advisory Board of the Massachusetts General Hospital.
 Carl received his BA from Harvard College and his MBA from Harvard Business School.

-Terry holds an MBA from Harvard Business School, an MS in engineering from The Thayer School at Dartmouth College, and a BS in physics and economics from Hobart College.
+Terry received a MBA from Harvard Business School, a MS in engineering from The Thayer School at Dartmouth College, and a BS in physics and economics from Hobart College.

 Mr. McKown is president and co-founder of Health Dialog Services Corporation, a leader in providing evidence-based medical information and decision support to patients facing treatment decisions and living with chronic conditions.